 Each department head or director, in consultation with departmental faculty or an appropriate faculty committee, may select one nominee and submit the appropriate nomination materials to the Dean’s Office.
 Each nomination must include:

 - A completed New Research Scholarly and Creative Projects Nomination Form.
 Please note that for security reasons, you must be logged in to your UT Net ID / Google account in order to fill out the form.

 - A nomination letter from the department head including information about related projects, significance of project, related funding possibilities and if appropriate, invitations

 - A copy of the nominee’s curriculum vitae

 - The most critical component of the nomination, a narrative from the nominee providing a plan for the use of the award and how the award will forward her/his academic career, including expected outcomes that increase national and/or international visibility(equivalent of three pages or less, single-spaced), and

 - A proposed budget for use of the funds.

-Departmental nominations should be sent to Chris Boake by Friday, October 7 at 5:00 p.m.
+Any questions should be directed to Beauvais Lyons.
+Nominations are due by December 15 at 5:00 p.m.
 The awardee(s) will be announced at College Winter Convocation.